hoodiecrow/ANStoX/README.md

 ---

 The code in these scripts grew out of Graham Marlow's [Markdown Rendering with Awk](https://www.mgmarlow.com/words/2024-03-23-markdown-awk/).
+The Literate Programming concept by Donald E Knuth was of course a major inspiration.

 ## Tags